gaurav8299/shell-backup-script/README.md

 In Git Bash:

-bash

-Copy

-Edit

 chmod +x backup.sh

-4\. ▶️ Run the script
+4. ▶️ Run the script

-bash

-Copy

-Edit

 ./backup.sh

 You should see a .tar.gz file created in /c/Users/Lenovo/backups/.

 🧾 Sample Log Output

-text

-Copy

-Edit

 \[Sat Jul 18 22:15:00 IST 2025] Backup successful: backup\_2025-07-18\_22-15-00.tar.gz

 🧠 Notes
 If you see tar: Removing leading '/' from member names, it's normal and safe to ignore.
 You can automate the script using Windows Task Scheduler by calling Git Bash and this script.
 📌 Future Improvements (Optional Ideas)